syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/FAQ/ContextMenu/How-to-display-context-menu-of-a-docked-control-at-a-specified-point.md

 ---
 layout: post
-title: How to display context menu of a docked control at a specified point
+title: How to display context menu of a docked control at a specified point | WindowsForms | Syncfusion
 description: How to display context menu of a docked control at a specified point
 platform: WindowsForms
 control: DockingManager